 |34392||Friday, 9:00||2219 Ed, Perform Arts & Social Work||

 |34395||Friday, 2:00||204 Burnham Hall||Emily Bray|

 |34396||Friday, 3:00||2217 Ed, Perform Arts & SW||Jen Anderson|

 |34397||Friday, 4:00||2217 Ed, Perform Arts & SW||Jen Anderson|

 Lecture attendance will be assessed via your clicker.
 Be sure to bring them to class.
 Occasionally I will provide extra credit for correct answers on the clicker questions.

-Cheating includes, but is not limited to, looking on others' tests or letting them look on yours, copying or giving others test answers, and plagiarism.
-Plagiarism includes copying the words of a fellow student or any other author in your papers.
+Cheating includes, but is not limited to, looking on others' tests or letting them look on yours, using paper or electronic "cheat sheets" in an exam, copying or giving others test answers, and plagiarism.
+Plagiarism includes copying the words of a fellow student or author in your papers.
 You cannot copy even short phrases from any written work unless you show it as a quote and cite it properly.
-You cannot handing in work that you have used in another class, or papers you have gotten from the internet or other students.If you have any concerns about this policy or about cheating in the class, please contact me directly to discuss it.
+You cannot hand in work that you have used in another class, or papers you have gotten from the internet or other students.If you have any concerns about this policy or about cheating in the class, please contact me directly to discuss it.